 The Fund Management Team is led by Robbert van Dijk, managing director Residential Real Estate and fund director ASR Dutch Core Residential Fund.
 Robbert has over 25 years of experience in real estate.
 Before his appointment as managing director and fund director at a.s.r. real estate, Robbert was fund manager at CBRE GI.
 Prior to joining CBRE GI, he acted as residential portfolio manager at ING REIM.
-The senior management of the Fund is joined by fund manager, Marsha Sinninghe.
+The senior management of the Fund is joined by fund manager Marsha Sinninghe and fund controller Ralph Bank.